Zettelkasten-Method/zettelkasten.de/content/posts/2022/01/zettelkasten-fiction-writing-part-2-elements-of-story.md

 image: 20220111180002_dogs-in-line.jpg
 vgwort: https://vg07.met.vgwort.de/na/a70a59b2380b4e05a98473682246e897
 description: "Know what you are trying to process when you process fiction, and be skilled in handling these pieces."
 excerpt: "In part 1 we concluded that knowledge is knowledge, independent of its source.
-Applying the Zettelkasten Method to fiction books does not change anything if we are dealing with knowledge .But if you want to use the Zettelkasten Method to analyse a story as a story?
+Applying the Zettelkasten Method to fiction books does not change anything if we are dealing with knowledge.
+But if you want to use the Zettelkasten Method to analyse a story as a story?
 Then you need to know what to look for besides knowledge."
 discussion_id: 2088
-updated_at: 2023-08-03 08:23:43 +0100
+updated_at: 2025-07-24 17:46:42 +0100
 ---

 **Recap:** In [part 1](https://zettelkasten.de/posts/zettelkasten-fiction-writing-part-1-knowledge/) we concluded that knowledge is knowledge, independent of its source.
 Applying the Zettelkasten Method to fiction books does not change anything if we are dealing with knowledge.